-Because RB9 is a browser-based application, you connect to RB9 through a web server first; RB9 send you information; then it disconnects.
-It does not track the number of concurrent connections; it can only track individual users’ right to access the program.
+Because RB9 and RB Lite are browser-based applications, you connect to them through a web server first; RB9/RB Lite sends you information; then disconnects.
+They do not track the number of concurrent connections; they can only track individual users’ right to access the program.

 This means each license is tied to a user ID and password — just like other applications or services on the web: If you subscribe to/are a member of, you have your own user ID and password to access these online applications and services.

 While it is possible to share licenses, we do not recommend it for 2 main reasons: